cccbr/belfryprojects/content/docs/100-regulations-compliance/index.md

 The Construction (Design & Management) Regulations 2015 (known as CDM 2015) are the main set of regulations for managing the health, safety and welfare of construction projects.
 CDM is a UK law that applies to **all building and construction work** and includes **new build, demolition, refurbishment, extensions, conversions, repair and maintenance**.
 The full text of the law may be seen [here](https://www.legislation.gov.uk/uksi/2015/51/contents/made ).

-Work to churches is governed by these Regulations and work to bells, whether major rehangs or minor maintenance work by contractors, comes within its remit.
+Work for churches is governed by these Regulations and work to bells, whether major rehangs or minor maintenance work by contractors, comes within its remit.

 The great majority of ringers will not encounter CDM, but those that are involved with bell restoration work should be aware this law exists; and if the PCC for which the work is being undertaken knows nothing about it, they should be informed, as they too, are involved.